 \begin{proposition} Assume that all candidates have capacity one and that every elector approves one of them and only one.
 In this case the Eneström-Phragmén method amounts to selecting the $n$ most voted candidates. \end{proposition}

 In the case of individual candidates, the uninominal situation is certainly quite undesirable in the spirit of proportional representation.
+Because strategies become possible whereby a set of electors can get more representatives than they have a right to.
 Nonetheless, in such a situation there is no better way than selecting the most voted candidates.
 Hopefully, in practice electors will be lead to approve more than one candidate.
 Those with a minoritary opinion will do it so as to provide more likely alternative candidates.
 Those with a majoritary opinion will do it so as to obtain more representatives.

 In the case of disjoint party lists the uninominal situation still allows for a result in the spirit of proportional representation:

 \begin{proposition} Assume that all candidates have unlimited capacity and that every elector approves one of them and only one.
 In this case the Eneström-Phragmén method amounts to the method of largest remainders with the Droop quota. \end{proposition}